The AP Interview: Ukraine FM aims for February peace summit

 “The United Nations could be the best venue for holding this summit, because this is not about making a favor to a certain country," he said.
 “This is really about bringing everyone on board.”

+On Dec.
+12, President Volodymyr Zelenskyy said that Ukraine planned to initiate a summit to implement the Ukrainian peace formula in 2023.

+At the Group of 20 summit in Bali in November, Zelenskyy presented a 10-point peace formula that includes the restoration of Ukraine’s territorial integrity, the withdrawal of Russian troops, the release of all prisoners, a tribunal for those responsible for the aggression and security guarantees for Ukraine.

-Asked about whether they would invite Russia to the summit, he said that first that country would need to be seated to be prosecuted for war crimes at an international court, for example.
+Asked about whether they would invite Russia to the summit, he said that Moscow would first need to face prosecution for war crimes at an international court.

 “They can only be invited to this step in this way," Kuleba said.